 Some farmers purchase workers compensation coverage for farm laborers even though they are not required.
 In that circumstance, there will be coverage for the accident and injuries under workers’ compensation.

 In the event workers’ compensation isn’t available, the injured worker can still make a claim against his employer or owner of the farm for any injuries caused by the negligence of another worker or defective farm equipment.
 These claims would be handled like other personal injury or product liability cases.

 How Can an Attorney Help After a Farming Accident?

 At Riddle & Brantley, we are advocates for injured workers and well-versed in the workers’ compensation system.
-Our workers’ compensation lawyers have helped many victims of work-related accidents obtain benefits after serious on-the-job injuries, including farm accidents.
+Our Goldsboro personal injury lawyers have helped many victims of work-related accidents obtain benefits after serious on-the-job injuries, including farm accidents.

 It’s important to remember that not all farm equipment accidents are covered by workers’ compensation insurance.
 However, even if you are not covered by workers’ compensation, you may be entitled to file a claim against your farm employer to seek compensation for injuries caused by the negligence of another worker or faulty equipment.

 If you have been injured or have lost a loved one in a farm equipment accident, it’s best to consult with an experienced workers’ compensation or personal injury attorney quickly.
 Contact us online or give us a call at (800) 525-7111 for a free case review.
 Our representatives are available 24/7 to assist you with your legal questions and to help you seek justice for your injuries.